22. AGX Vehicle

 Transform Nodes To Wheels Overlap

-When the nodes are transformed to the wheels, this is the final target overlap.
+When nodes are transformed to the wheels, this is the final target overlap.
+This parameter is only used in the Full-DOF Track Model.

 1.0E-3